alexarevalo9/ansible-setup-tools/README.md

-# Ansible Setup Tools
+# Setting up tools with Ansible

-This is a guide to setting up basic software development tools built on top of [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).
+This is a guide to automatically setting up software development tools built on top of [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).

 > This guide has only been tested with Ubuntu